Ridiculous Guitar Gear and How To Avoid Being Sucked In

 Lesson: always look for alternatives.
 A $1 scrunchy really can achieve the same job as the $100 MAB String Dampener.
 Put your money towards gear that will make a difference, don’t waste it on an overpriced scrunchy.

 Ready for the ultimate practice tool?
 Ready to find out how you can develop speed and control like Zakk Wylde?
 Then this $60-100 fretboard shaped block is what you need!

 The Shredneck looks impressive.
-Looks exactly like a real guitar neck, complete with fret inlays, gold or chrome hardware and rosewood or maple fretboard.
+Looks exactly like a real guitar neck, complete with fret inlays, gold or chrome hardware, and rosewood or maple fretboard.
 There are standard models and even signature artist models!
-The idea is that

 A forum comment sums up this product nicely: just another gimmick to part a fool and his money